Varan the Unbelievable: American version

 The film was heavily localized for its America release.
 Produced by Jerry A. Baerwitz, Baerwitz also directed new footage with Myron Healey interacting with Japanese-American actors.
 A new story was written by Sid Harris which featured an American military scientist stationed in Japan conducting a de-salinization experiment on the lake where Varan dwells.
 The American version only features 15 minutes of the original Japanese footage and does not credit any of the Toho crew.
 Ifukube's music was replaced with cues from The Amazing Colossal Man.

 The American version runs at 70 minutes and was theatrically released on December 12, 1962 by Crown International, under the title Varan the Unbelievable.
-It was released on a double-bill with First Spaceship on Venus.
+It played on a double-bill with First Spaceship on Venus.
 Toho featured the American version in their 1962 and 1963 English sales catalogues.
 Honda was unaware until the 1980s of the American version's existence.
 Film historian Stuart Galbraith IV claimed that an English dubbed version was produced by Toho; however, evidence of such version has never surfaced.